Mode8fx/EzRO-gui/README.md

 For the most part, no. Since there are many different methods of compressing (or not compressing) games from these systems, and because Redump DAT files are structured differently than No-Intro (and frankly, they contain less information), they are not supported at this time.
 This could change in the future, but don't count on it.
 ### Are arcade-based systems supported?
 No. For that, you're *much* better off using something like [Clrmamepro](https://mamedev.emulab.it/clrmamepro/) instead.

+## Troubleshooting

+### My NES roms are all being skipped!
+Try using the unheadered DAT.

+### My system DAT isn't being recognized!
+No-Intro may have changed the name of the system since EzRO was last updated.
+You can either edit `SystemNames.py` to change the identifiable system names (recommended) or change the name within the DAT itself.

 ### I have a feature request/bug report!
 Leave an [issue](https://github.com/Mode8fx/EzRO-gui/issues) and I’ll look into it.